-Yoruba Richen is an award-winning documentary filmmaker dedicated to creating compelling, engaging films that explore vital social and cultural issues.
+An award-winning documentary filmmaker dedicated to creating films that explore various social and cultural issues.

 Won a Clio award for her short-film about Grammy-nominated singer, Andra Day.

 In 2014, she was chosen for the Root 100 list of African Americans 45 years old and younger who are responsible for the year’s most significant moments and themes